fbeeper/fMacVim/README.md

 ### 1) Easy install

-Another option is to clone this repositoty and execute the installation script:
+Clone this repositoty and execute the installation script:

 	git clone git://github.com/fbeeper/fMacVim.git
 	cd fMacVim
 	./install.sh

 Besides the opportunity of re-customization, this installation includes terminal support for the customized Vim, including the Solarized theme.
+Note that you can find an uninstaller too ;)

+	./uninstall.sh

-### 2) Easiest install
+### 2) The easiest install

 I took [MacVim](https://github.com/b4winckler/macvim), included all plugins and configs in the package for you to drag and drop it into your /Applications